 Suggestions on how to excel during these elective rotations

 As with anything else in residency, you will excel at things you are passionate about.
 If you choose an experience that you are excited about and have clear goals for your time, you will likely excel and learn a great deal.

 Though an international rotation is not required, it would be helpful to increase your breadth of experience.
 Participating in an international rotation during residency is not always possible due to time and financial constraints, but most applicants have had experience abroad in the past.
 If you get the chance for an elective, try to use it to engage in something that you are passionate about.
 You will not have much time in residency, so use your time to do something that will reinvigorate you and serve as a reminder for why you went into emergency medicine.
 While many people will try to get clinical experience abroad, you may want to serve in an educational activity and teach abroad or take a course at the CDC to learn more about epidemiology.
 Whatever you choose, if you get something out of the experience it will add depth to your application and your ability to talk about why you want to be a GEM fellow.

 What can I do to stand out from the crowd?

 The best thing you can do is to research the programs you are most interested in and start building the skill set that those programs expect.
 Does your dream program focus on a particular country?
 Visit and/or research that country in depth.
 Does your dream program require an MPH?
-Most distance learning MPH programs allow you to start taking classes for credit online before formally enrolling.
+Most distance-learning MPH programs allow you to start taking classes for credit online before formally enrolling.
 Joining a hospital committee, teaching courses for medical students, going to international conferences, volunteering abroad, or contributing to an international research project may help you in your GEM career endeavors.
-Most importantly, the quality of involvement is much more important than the quantity – a CV filled with small one-day projects is less impressive than a CV with 1 or 2 longitudinal projects showing a sustained record of engagement and service.
+Most importantly, the quality of involvement is much more important than the quantity — a CV filled with small one-day projects is less impressive than a CV with one or two longitudinal projects showing a sustained record of engagement and service.

 Should I join a hospital committee?